drhsqlite/fossil-mirror/www/blockchain.md

     blocks not on that linear chain are considered “orphans” and are ignored by the cryptocurrency software.

-    It inverse is sometimes called the “51% attack” because a single actor would have to do slightly more work than the entire rest of the community using a given cryptocurrency in order for their fork of the currency to be considered the legitimate fork.
+    Its inverse is sometimes called the “51% attack” because a single actor would have to do slightly more work than the entire rest of the community using a given cryptocurrency in order for their fork of the currency to be considered the legitimate fork.
 This argument